Selecting Data

 ldbc provides different query execution methods depending on the purpose:

-- Executes write operations in auto-commit mode.rollback(conn)
+- Executes write operations in auto-commit mode.rollback(connector)

 - Executes operations within a transaction and commits only on success